mylo-eb/Airbnb-Prediction/README.md

 - panda

 ## Results
 Airbnb hosts stand to gain significant advantages from utilizing these algorithms to establish rental prices, ultimately resulting in increased profitability.
-This approach can also foster growth and boost revenue for Airbnb as a whole.
+This approach can also foster growth and boost revenue for Airbnb as a whole.In order to evaluate the effectiveness of a regression model for price prediction, it is essential to select appropriate metrics.
+One such metric is the Mean Squared Error (MSE), which is commonly used to measure the accuracy of regression models.
 ## Future Scope
 - The inclusion of supplementary factors like weather patterns and crime rates within neighborhoods can further enhance the accuracy of machine learning models in predicting rental prices.
 - Integrating the output of the top-performing models into the Airbnb app, hosts will be able to easily determine the most optimal price points, which can increase their engagement with the platform.